jakerieger/X-Engine/Docs/Engine-Architecture.md

 ## What *isn't* implemented:

 In its current state, this would be better described as a *rendering* engine and not a *game* engine, as rendering has been my focus from the beginning of development, and the part I personally find the most interesting.
-I haven't even added input handling yet, arguably the most core component of a game.

 That being said, this is a list of things that are planned but not currently implemented:

 1. Opaque/transparent mesh sorting
 2. Soft shadows (PCF)
 3. Anti-aliasing of any kind
-4. Input handling
-5. Lock-free multi-threading
+4. Lock-free multi-threading
-6. Some kind of 3D physics engine (likely Bullet, honestly)
+5. Some kind of 3D physics engine (likely Bullet, honestly)

 ...and a whole hell of a lot more :D